 - Support for attending graduate students to participate in poster sessions and present their titanium industry relevant research to attending research leaders and titanium industry business leaders

 - To allow graduate students to network with titanium industry business leaders to explore the potential for their pursuing research position opportunities within the titanium industry while they are in pursuit of their graduate degrees

 - To educate supported graduate students in professional opportunities working with the titanium industry post-graduation

 The ITF is seeking National Science Foundation funding specifically to support graduate students who are primarily first-generation, low-income, and underrepresented minorities within STEM the opportunity to attend this conference at low-to-no cost.
 The ITF, and more broadly the titanium industry, wishes to utilize support from the National Science Foundation to help reduce financial barriers that prevent the targeted graduate student population from being able to take full advantage of the professional and research opportunities available to them within the titanium industry.

-Jim Klausner, the chair of Michigan State University’s Department of Mechanical Engineering, suggested longer-term goals could include the formation of a working consortium between ITA member companies and universities that have an interest in titanium.
-“Industry can address the key challenges they face that they would like to have university researchers take on,” Klausner said.
-“Industry has the ability to interact and get to know the professors and the students and in turn, it all feeds into each other with the ITA taking advantage of the increased attendance through these efforts and the industry gains the success of growing the student base interested in titanium related activities.”
+Future ambitions of the ITF include a working consortium between ITA member companies and universities that have an interest in titanium that could allow industry to address the key challenges they face that they would like to have university researchers administer.
+Industry would have the ability to interact and get to know the professors and the students and in turn, the ITF/ITA could become a pipeline between academia and industry and industry would gain the success of growing the student base interested in titanium related activities.